 I Am M.O.R.E.'s three step process is:

 Inside -Out.
 Youth are taught how to be critical researchers of their own lives, through the historical lens of trauma.
 They learn how to reframe their life experiences and discover their unique sense of purpose so that they can begin to walk through the world not as victims, but as heroes of their own reimagined story.

 Outside-Up.
 Building on youth participatory action research (YPAR) tools from Step One, youth will then research and analyze racial justice issues in their community and invest their wisdom into creating meaningful awareness of social justice issues.

 Up & Beyond.
 Youth will use arts and creativity to share inspiring personal stories about what they have learned about hope, healing, belonging and social-justice oriented community building.

-Renee is currently pursuing her doctorate degree in Educational Leadership from the University of Oregon and intends to create a national example of how to empower and build hope and resiliency in youth of color.
+Dr. Mitchell completed her doctorate degree in Educational Leadership from the University of Oregon in 2021 .
+She intends to create programs and curriculum on how to empower and build hope and resiliency in Black youth.

 Pictured above are three youth co-founders: (l to r) Justice English, Jeanette Mmunga, Johana Amani; and the visionary founder and executive director Dr. S. Renee Mitchell, an award-winning former journalist and educator.